Deepa17/BD2_041_057_105_181/README.md

 Train.py is used to perform all the required operations on the training data.
 Similarly, test.py is written to perform the required operations on test data.
 The batch size used is 50k.
 The models are saved in ‘.sav’ files, for loading up during testing.
 Since the data comes in streams, incremental learning is performed.
 <h4>Surface Level Implementation:</h4>
 <h5>Training the dataset: </h5>
 The datastream is iterated through and the following functions are run on each batch of rdds.
-The batch duration is set as 3 and the each of the RDD is obtained using the ‘foreachRDD’ function.
+The batch duration is set as 3 and the each of the RDD is obtained using the ‘foreachRDD’ function.<br>
 •	readstream(rdd): This module reads the data from the stream and performs preprocessing.
 The schema of the incoming data is already specified.
 The data is converted to a dataframe from json format.
 The columns Category(here feature1) , District (feature4), Day (feature3).
 The date is converted to timestamp type and then the hour, month and the year are extracted. <br>
 •	x_y(rdd): The required features are extracted and they are divided into x and y respectively.
 The dataframe is converted to a numpy array to train the models. <br>
 •	model_train(rdd): This function trains all the models on the incoming batch and saves the model for the final predictions on the test set. <br>